-Mutations that accumulate in the genome of replicating biological organisms can be used to infer their evolutionary history.
-In case of measurably evolving organisms genomes often reveal their detailed spatio-temporal spread.
+Mutations that accumulate in the genome of cells or viruses can be used to infer their evolutionary history.
+In the case of rapidly evolving organisms, genomes can reveal their detailed spatiotemporal spread.
 Such phylodynamic analyses are particularly useful to understand the epidemiology of rapidly evolving viral pathogens.
-The volume of genome sequences available for different pathogens, however, have increased dramatically over the last couple of years and traditional methods for phylodynamic analysis scale poorly with growing data sets.
-Here, we present TreeTime, a python based framework for phylodynamic analysis using an approximate Maximum Likelihood approach.
+As the number of genome sequences available for different pathogens has increased dramatically over the last years, phylodynamic analysis with traditional methods becomes challenging as these methods scale poorly with growing datasets.
+Here, we present TreeTime, a Python-based framework for phylodynamic analysis using an approximate Maximum Likelihood approach.
 TreeTime can estimate ancestral states, infer evolution models, reroot trees to maximize temporal signals, estimate molecular clock phylogenies and population size histories.
-The run time of TreeTime scales linearly with data set size.
+The runtime of TreeTime scales linearly with dataset size.